 You are on this placement to learn and are required to be supervised.
-You should alert your Supervisor immediately if you believe that you have made a mistake.
+You should alert your Supervisor or a pharmacy team member immediately if you believe that you have made a mistake.
 Do not be afraid to admit that you have made a mistake or that you think you may have made a mistake.